 Jamie writes openly and honestly about her life raising five children, two who were born to her and three who were adopted from foster care.
 She talks about homeschooling, being a grandparent, and staying physically fit as a way to relieve her stress and care for herself while caring for her family.

 This blog is written by a professional African-American woman who decided to adopt on her own when she was 39 years old.
 She is mom to a daughter named Hope, and focuses most of her writing on her perspective of being black, raising an adopted child on her own, and taking pride in her heritage.

-Rebekah and her husband have adopted five children, one through a private domestic adoption and four through foster care.
+Rebekah and her husband have adopted five children, one through private domestic adoption and four adoptions through foster care.
 Three of their boys are the same age.
 Rebekah writes in a raw and honest way about the difficulties of raising children who come from trauma and the joys her children give her.